Golf Tutorials

 Fine Fescues: For the Natural, Links-Style Look

-If you've played a "links" style course, you've seen those wispy, golden grasses framing the fairways and surrounding the greens.
+If you've played a links style course, you've seen those wispy, golden grasses framing the fairways and surrounding the greens.
 That's likely a type of Fine Fescue.
-Superintendents like it because its low maintenance and adds a strategic, punishing element to being wayward with your shot!
+Superintendents like it because it's low maintenance and adds a strategic, punishing element to being wayward with your shot!

 Warm-Season Grasses: Thriving in the Sun Belt